NeuroRehack/WMORE/README.md

 2. Reset the sensor using a sim card tray pin (or push button for Loggers)
 3. Connect the sensors to your computer
 4. Format SD card on the Logger(s)
-5. Unplug the Loggers, power cycle them and reset the sensors (using sim card tray pin or push button)
+5. Unplug the Loggers, power cycle them (reset before turning on) and reset the sensors (using sim card tray pin or push button)
 6. Set RTC on the Coordinator
 7. Unplug the Coordinator and reset it using the sim card tray pin **DO NOT SWITCH THEM OFF!**
 8. Press the push button on the Coordinator to start recording.
 The LEDs should turn from solid red to solid blue

 Keep the Loggers within a meter of the Coordinator through out the recording

-9. Press the push button on the Coordinator to stop recording.
+1. Press the push button on the Coordinator to stop recording.
 The LEDs should turn from solid blue to solid red
-10. Connect the Loggers to the computer
+2. Connect the Loggers to the computer
-11. Download the data off of the loggers
+3. Download the data off of the loggers
-12. Turn off WMOREs (it's a good idea to reset them too)
+4. Turn off WMOREs (it's a good idea to reset them too after they ar off)
-13. Delete empty files (bin file with 0kB)
+5. Delete empty files (bin file with 0kB)
-14. Convert the data from `.bin` to `.csv`
+6. Convert the data from `.bin` to `.csv`

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## WMORE Settings
+---
 There are some note worthy settings that are only accessible via the serial monitor:
 * "Main Menu" -> "1) Configure Terminal Output" for:
   *  Setting sampling frequency (4)